dannythedev/pokemon_nuzlocke_narrator/README.md

   - ![image](https://github.com/dannythedev/pokemon_nuzlocke_narrator/assets/99733108/0c2f0d53-a94c-4d5b-99b1-be7ed25b8ccc)

 - **Retrieve Data:**
-  - If the data regarding Pokemon and encounters isn't locally available on your PC, use the "Retrieve Data" button to fetch information from pokemondb.net (in compliance with their robots.txt).
+  - In case the information about Pokemon and encounters is not already present on your local machine, utilize the "Retrieve Data" button to fetch data from pokemondb.net, ensuring compliance with their robots.txt guidelines.
+  - This action will generate a ```pokemon.json``` file containing all the Pokemon of the selected generation and an ```encounters.json``` file specific to the chosen generation.
+These files will serve as a local database for the program.
   - ![image](https://github.com/dannythedev/pokemon_nuzlocke_narrator/assets/99733108/7d047cc0-7c79-483c-8911-458c1a68ce74)

 - **View Locations and Encounters:**